 Working alongside CTJC staff, Haile had a front row seat to witness the first US municipality commit to providing reparations to those harmed by racially motivated police violence.
 CTJC takes its trailblazing role seriously.
 Staff are making resources and publications exploring CTJC’s philosophy available online free of cost and are also seeking new ways to tell their story publicly, too, to support other communities interested in similar efforts.

 “The way that state-sponsored violence and targeted exclusion happens in various communities around the country might differ, but if we can fully and effectively articulate how politicized healing works, you can take that idea and apply it in other contexts,” said Hooker.
 “That’s the most important export.”

 Photo: Ground rules for a meeting of RISE (Realizing and Implementing Strategies to End Police Violence), a program of the Chicago Torture Justice Center.

-This financial struggle, as well as CTJC’s wide-ranging reparations work and its focus on ending police violence, served as an encouragement to Haile to expand the frameworks for justice and peacebuilding she encountered in the classroom at Notre Dame.
+This struggle to carve out a new space of possibility, as well as CTJC’s wide-ranging reparations work and its focus on ending police violence, served as an encouragement to Haile to expand the frameworks for justice and peacebuilding she encountered in the classroom at Notre Dame.